Wills, Trusts & Probate

 What is the difference between a durable and a limited power of attorney?

-Without a power of attorney, your family may need to seek court intervention to appoint a guardian or conservator to manage your affairs.
-This process can be time-consuming, costly, and may not reflect your preferences.
-Establishing a power of attorney in advance helps avoid these complications and ensures your wishes are followed.
+Without a power of attorney, your family may need to petition the court to appoint a guardian or conservator to manage your affairs if you become incapacitated.
+This court process can be time consuming, expensive, and may not reflect your personal preferences.
+Creating powers of attorney in advance avoids these consequences by designating who should act and defining the scope of their authority.
+Advance planning provides clarity and reduces the administrative burden on loved ones during difficult times.